Age of Rig Veda

 Gods in Rig Veda

-Composition of Rig Veda
+Compositions of Rig Veda

-, the God of fire and the name of this God is the first word of the Rig Veda.
-The rest of the hymns are chiefly to Indra and Agni, along with Lord Varuna, the Maruts, Rudra, Mitra, the Ashvins, Vishnu, Surya, Usas, Rbhus, Vayu, Brihaspati, Heaven and Earth, and other Gods.
+The Mandala 1 comprises of 191 hymns addressing Lord Agni, the God of fire and the name of this God is the first word of the Rig Veda.
+The rest of the hymns are chiefly to Indra and Agni, along with Lord Varuna, the Maruts, Rudra, Mitra, the Ashvins, Vishnu, Surya, Usas, Rbhus, Vayu, Brihaspati, to Heaven and Earth, and other Gods.

-The Mandala 5 comprises of 87 hymns, mainly to Indra and Agni, the Visvadevas (gods of the world), the Maruts, the twin-deity Mitra-Varuna and the Asvins.
-Two hymns each are dedicated to Ushas (the dawn) and to Savitar.
+The Mandala 5 comprises of 87 hymns, mainly to Indra and Agni, the Visvadevas also known as the Gods of the World, the Maruts, the twin-deity Mitra-Varuna and the Asvins.
+Out of these, there are two hymns which are each dedicated to Ushas (the dawn) and to Savitar.
 A majority of the hymns in this Mandala are imputed to the Atri clan.

 Phonetics in Rig Veda

 Rig Veda is built around a science of sound, which comprehends the meaning and power of each letter.
-All the other Vedas are based upon it and consist to a large degree of various hymns from it.
+All the other Vedas are based upon it and consists of a large degree of various hymns from it.
 Each and every letter in the hymns of the Rig Veda is pronounced in such a way that the exact meaning and power of the letter in it is clear and distinct from others.
 In Rig Veda the hymns are penned basing on the science of sound in order to make the pronunciation of each letter sound more powerful.
 It was preserved in India over centuries by oral tradition alone and was probably put in writing after the early Middle Ages.
 While originally several different versions of the Rig Veda were said to exist, only one remains.
 Its form has been structured in several different ways to guarantee its authenticity and proper preservation through time.